Reactive and Proactive Hazard Identification and Risk Assessment

 - Implementing appropriate control and recovery measures.

 Aviation hazard identification and risk assessment are performed both reactively and proactively.
-New companies will naturally conduct a proactive hazard analysis exercise before commencing operations.
-Afterward, new hazards will be identified as operations are conducted.
+New companies will naturally conduct multiple proactive hazard analysis exercises before commencing operations to ensure risks are adequately accounted for and controlled.
+Afterward, new hazards will be identified as operations are conducted in the aviation safety management systems (SMS) safety assurance activities.

 Many safety managers have a problem determining what is a hazard and what is a risk.
-So let's tackle this before we get too involved in describing how to identify hazards and assess risks in an aviation safety management system (SMS).
+So let's tackle this before we get too involved in describing how to identify hazards and assess risks in an aviation SMS.

 Hazards are anything that can potentially harm any of the following elements: